forwardemail/free-email-forwarding/README.md

     "v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQCojharU7eJW+eaLulQygsc/AHx2A0gyLnSU2fPGs8mI3Fhs3EVIIRP01euHg+IljMmXz9YtU+XMfZuYdSCa9NY16XjoIgub2+lkeiHHNpURIpwQJSeHxviMOfMAZ5/xSTDDoaYY2vcKytheZeLAVK2V1SuTdTp+C6B9E6AUSu1TwIDAQAB"
     ```

+* DNS records -

+   * you'll also need to ensure, you have reverse DNS (rDNS) setup for your IP address.
+DigitalOcean does this automatically when a droplet is spun up but if using any other VPS provider, you need to set it up at your DNS provider.
+Not setting up rDNS for your IP address will lead to email delivery failures.

-* DNS records - you'll need to setup and modify your DNS records with your own self-hosted version.
+   * you'll need to setup and modify your DNS records with your own self-hosted version.
 See [How It Works](#how-it-works) (obviously replace `forwardemail.net` with your own domain - and make sure you do DNS lookups for all related subdomains such as `mx1.forwardemail.net`, `mx2.forwardemail.net`, and `spf.forwardemail.net` – and clone them with your own).
 We recommend using Amazon Route 53 for DNS hosting.

 ## CLI